P. N. Ramachandra Rao

-P. N. Ramchandar Rao (born 18 August 1955) is an Indian film director, producer who has worked on Telugu and few Kannada films.
+P. N. Ramchandar Rao is an Indian film director, producer who has worked on Telugu and few Kannada films.

-Born in Chadalavada village, PNR's lived in childhood Parlapalli Village, Nellore dist. till he moved to Chennai to join in films.
+Born in Chadalavada village, PNR lived in childhood Parlapalli Village, Nellore dist. until he moved to Chennai to join in films.

-In 1973, he joined P. Chandrashekar Reddy, a well-known Film director who also hails from Nellore and worked for the film Kottha Kapuram starring Krishna S.V.
+In 1973, he joined P. Chandrashekar Reddy, a film director who also hails from Nellore, and worked for the film Kottha Kapuram. the film stars Krishna S.V.
 Ranga Rao, Bharathi Gummadi and others.

 Career

 P. N. Ramachandra Rao is a Telugu film director and producer, with his friends as partners, and produced couple of hits like Gandhinagar Rendava Veedhi and Chitram Bhalare Vichitram (1991) in his direction.
 He produced total 12 films till now.